Bully for Steve: Production

-The episode was written by series regulars Matt Fusfeld and Alex Cuthbertson and was directed by series regular Rodney Clouden.
-It's the second episode Clouden, Fusfeld, and Cuthbertson worked on this season, their previous episode being "Don't Look a Smith Horse in the Mouth."
+"Bully for Steve" was written by series regulars Matt Fusfeld and Alex Cuthbertson and was directed by Rodney Clouden.
+It is the second episode that Clouden, Fusfeld, and Cuthbertson worked on in season 6, their previous collaboration being "Don't Look a Smith Horse in the Mouth."
 Ron Hughart and Brent Woods served as supervising directors for "Bully for Steve."
 Erik Sommers served as the main producer for the episode, with Laura McCreary and Erik Durbin serving as co-producers, along with Chris McKenna and Matt McKenna as supervising producers.
 Walter Murphy, a regular music composer for the music of MacFarlane-produced shows, including the opening theme songs of American Dad! and The Cleveland Show, composed the music for the episode.

 In addition to the regular cast, actress Cleo King guest starred in the episode.
 Recurring voice actors Jeff Fischer and Kevin Michael Richardson, and co-producer Erik Durbin also guest starred in the episode.

 Cultural references

 A recurring gag throughout the episode is Stan insulting Steve with a sexual joke involving the usage of the phrase, "That's what your mom said last night," a variation of the original phrase, "That's what she said."
 When Stan is driving in his SUV right after fleeing the high school, he sings a soundtrack of Drops of Jupiter by the musical group Train.
-Francine directly mentions the marine theme park SeaWorld when she says she needs to "punch a dolphin," while Steve mentions the social networking site Facebook, where he says he found Stelio Kontos.
+Francine directly mentions the marine theme park SeaWorld when she says she needs to "punch a dolphin", while Steve mentions the social networking site Facebook, where he says he found Stelio Kontos.
 Towards the end of the episode, Cap'n Crunch appears at the police station when he decides to give Roger the job for presenting the injured Stan, demonstrating Roger's talents in crime scene photography.